shower/shower/shower/themes/ribbon/README.md

 	npm install shower-ribbon

-The same packages available in [bower](http://bower.io/).

 ## Features

 All theme’s features are demonstrated in the [index.html](index.html) file.
 Use it as a reference while building your presentation.
-See more detailed [features overview](docs/features-en.md).
+See more detailed [features overview](https://github.com/shower/shower/blob/master/docs/features-en.md).

 ## Ratios